juxor/afaq/markdown/secJ5.md

 of self-management and local community control into the struggle in the hope of going beyond the status quo.

- In this, we follow the suggestion made by Proudhon that rather than _"fatten certain contractors,"_ libertarians should be aiming to create _"a new kind of property"_ by _"granting the privilege of running"_ public utilities, industries and services, _"under fixed conditions, to responsible companies, not of capitalists, but of workmen."_ Municipalities would take the initiative in setting up public works but actual control would rest with workers' co- operatives for _"it becomes necessary for the workers to form themselves into democratic societies, with equal conditions for all members, on pain of a relapse into feudalism."_ [**General Idea of the Revolution**, p.
-151 and p.
-276-7] Thus, for example, rather than nationalise or privatise railways, they should be handed over workers' co-operatives to run.
-The same with welfare services and such like: _"the abolition of the State is the last term of a series, which consists of an incessant diminution, by political and administrative simplification the number of public functionaries and to put into the care of responsible workers societies the works and services confided to the state."_ [Proudhon, **Carnets**, vol. 3, p.
-293]
+In this, we follow the suggestion made by Proudhon that rather than _"fatten certain contractors,"_ libertarians should be aiming to create _"a new kind of property"_ by _"granting the privilege of running"_ public utilities, industries and services, _"under fixed conditions, to responsible companies, not of capitalists, but of **workmen**."_ Municipalities would take the initiative in setting up public works but actual control would rest with workers' co-operatives for _"it becomes necessary for the workers to form themselves into democratic societies, with equal conditions for all members, on pain of a relapse into feudalism."_ Thus, for example, rather than nationalise or privatise railways, they should be handed over workers' co- operatives to run.
+The same with welfare services and such like: _"the abolition of the State is the last term of a series, which consists of an incessant diminution, by political and administrative simplification the number of public functionaries and to put into the care of responsible workers societies the works and services confided to the state."_ [**Property is Theft!**, p.
+25]

- Not only does this mean that we can get accustomed to managing our own affairs collectively, it also means that we can ensure that whatever "safety- nets" we have do what we want and not what capital wants.
+Not only does this mean that we can get accustomed to managing our own affairs collectively, it also means that we can ensure that whatever "safety-nets" we have do what we want and not what capital wants.
 In the end, what we create and run by ourselves will be more responsive to our needs, and the needs of the class struggle, than reformist aspects of the capitalist state.
 This much, we think, is obvious.
 And it is ironic to see elements of the "radical" and "revolutionary" left argue against this working class self-help (and so ignore the **long** tradition of such activity in working class movements) and instead select for the agent of their protection a state run by and for capitalists!

 There are two traditions of welfare within society, one of _"fraternal and autonomous associations springing from below, the other that of authoritarian institutions directed from above."_ [Ward, **Op.
 Cit.**, p.
 123] While sometimes anarchists are forced to defend the latter against the greater evil